tmwayne/ide-vim/README.md

 - Some REPLs, such as IPython require autoindentation to be turned off for `ide-vim` to work correctly.
 - Also, with IPython, sending functions that contain new lines doesn't currently work.
-To current workaround is to replace the newlines with a comment character.
+The current workaround is to replace the newlines with a comment character.